MineFact/Obisidian-Exe-Updater/README.md

-This Python script is used to automatically update the official Obsidian.1.X.X.exe<br> It fetches the latest release from GitHub, downloads it, and replaces the old executable.
+This Python script is used to automatically update the official Obsidian.1.X.X.exe<br> It fetches the latest release from GitHub, downloads it, and replaces the old executable. <br>If no Obsidian*.exe is found it downloads the latest one.

 ## Installation